ravitejachappidi/Projects/README.md

 # Projects

-You can find the Projects that related to Machine learning here
+You can find the Projects related to Machine learning here